-Karatsu Ware Flat Cup with Inlaid Flower DesignSOLD OUT
+Karatsu Ware Kotoge Kiln Small Dish with Inlaid Flower DesignARCHIVED

-A Kogaratsu small dish fired in the Kotouge kiln of Mt.
+A Kogaratsu flat cup fired in the Kotouge kiln of Mt.
 Uchida in the 1620s.
 A flower pattern inlaid with white cray appears on the glossy jet-black skin.
 The Kotoge kiln, which was run by Korean potter Soden initially from Gimhae, Gyeongsangnam-do, is one of the few kilns that crafted Mishima during the Kogaratsu era.
-Although the glazing tone is different, the style of this work is the same as that of Buncheong.
+Although the glazing tone is different, the style of this piece is the same as that of Buncheong.

-It has an appropriate depth and can be likened to be a flat sake cup.
-The side sticking makes it easy to hold, and the distortion of the vessel is also suitable for pouring sake into the mouth.
+It has an appropriate depth and can be likened to a flat sake cup.
+The side sticking part makes it easy to hold, and the distortion of the vessel is also suitable for drinking sake.
 Although it is an excavated item, there are no other noticeable defects.

 - Images may differ in color from the actual products.